 What good is being able to write well if you can’t come up with anything creative to say?
 Again, people want to read things that interest them, no matter the form.
 If a social media specialist can’t think of ways to say something different than their competitors, there’s no point in them attempting to do so.
 Specialists are always coming up with cool, new ideas to keep their buyers excited about their products.

 A social media specialist will know how to operate various kinds of scheduling platforms.
 With so many to choose from, it’s important to choose the one that best works for your business.
 Some of the preferred platforms are as follows:

 - Promo Republic

-The specialist will heard of all of these, and have experience with at least two or three of them.
+The specialist heard of all of these and has experience with them.
 HVMA recommends Hootsuite, as it’s easy to use, understand, and schedule.
 But the future specialist should have known all of that already, of course.